Mixed interval subscriptions

 Pause at trial end and resume

-A mixed interval subscription can be configured to pause at trial end when the payment method is missing through the trial_settings.end_behavior.missing_payment_method parameter as with regular subscriptions.
-Paused subscriptions can be resumed using stripe.subscription.resume, as with regular subscriptions.
-Currently, only proration_
+You can configure a mixed interval subscription to pause at trial end when the payment method is missing through the trial_settings.end_behavior.missing_payment_method parameter as with regular subscriptions.
+You can resume paused subscriptions using stripe.subscription.resume, as with regular subscriptions.
+We only support the proration_

 and billing_